-When your site goes publish, you must take the following things into consideration:
+When your site goes published, you must consider the following things:

 - Google Search Console Verification - The first thing you should do after deploying your site is to verify your site with Google.
-This way you can manage your site’s presence in Google search results and understand how visitors are able to find you.
+This way you can manage your site’s presence in Google search results and understand how visitors can find you.

 - Index your site with Google - You can learn more about how to index your site with Google here.

 - Use Bing Webmaster Tools to verify your website - You can use Bing Webmaster to verify your site with Bing.
 This helps manage your site’s presence in Bing and Yahoo search results.

 - Use Google Analytics - Use the built-in integration with Google to connect to Google Analytics.
 This helps you track the visits on your website and other reports as well.